KilianBARREIRO/KilianBARREIRO.github.io/_portfolio/portfolio-2.md

   🏠 Official repository (SpatialPlanning organisation)
 </a>

 *Note: The package is still under active development.
-Full source code and technical details available upon request.*
+Full source code and technical details available upon request to the Spatial Planning Team at UQ (See official documentation above).*